sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 A transition is triggered by an element entering or leaving the DOM as a result of a state change.
-Transitions do not run when a component is first mounted, but only on subsequent updates.

 Elements inside an *outroing* block are kept in the DOM until all current transitions have completed.